nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Output: `Review Session has been started.`

 **Note**
-* Users are not allowed to start a new review session if they are already in one.
-In this case, `Sorry, currently you are in a review session.
-Your command is not supported.
-Please end the review session first.` will be prompted.
 * If there are no words to review, users will not be able to start review session. `You have no more words to review!` will be displayed.